IbrahimBilal2005/CampusPulse/README.md

 User (Extend Account): Account for someone who is looking for events
     Gender (maybe limit what is shown if certain events are gender specific?)
-    Preferences (What category of events they are interested in) EventPoster (Extends User): Account for someone to post event CreateEvents (have functions for making, deleting and editing events) Administrator (Extends Account)
+    Preferences (What category of events they are interested in) EventPoster (Extends Account): Account for someone to post event CreateEvents (have functions for making, deleting and editing events) Administrator (Extends Account)
     ApprovePosters (have functions for approving or changing approval status of event posters)